JRIngram/leitner/README.md

 # Leitner
-Leitner is a free and open source software which allows users to create flash cards and create quizes from these flashcards.
+Leitner is a free and open source piece of software which allows users to create flashcards and create quizes from these flashcards, and then study those quizzes.
+It is based on the [Leitner studying system of spaced repetition](https://en.wikipedia.org/wiki/Leitner_system).

+Leitner is built using Typescript, MongoDB, React, Express and Node.

+For the licence, please see [LICENCE.md](LICENCE.md).

+For version history and the changelog, please see [CHANGELOG.md](CHANGELOG.md)

+For information on contributing to this project, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Set-up
 1. Have a [MongoDB](https://www.mongodb.com/) instance set-up locally.
 2. Run `npm i && cd client && npm i && cd ../`
-3. Create your `.env` file, based off of the `.env.example` file (more info below).
+3. Create your `.env` files, based off of the `.env.example` file (more info below).
 4. You will also want to update the `.env` file in `client/`.
 Base this off of the `client/.env.example` and set the `REACT_APP_SERVER_HOST` and `REACT_APP_SERVER_PORT` variables to the same as `HOST` and `SERVER_PORT` in the `.env` file created in step 3.
 5. Run `npm run start:server`
 6. Run `npm run start:client`